joernio/joern/joern-cli/frontends/lua2cpg/README.md

 ## Prerequisites

-- Use the JDK and `sbt` versions required by the Joern repository.
+- Use JDK 21 and `sbt` 1.12.5, matching the Joern repository configuration.
 - Run the commands below from the Joern repository root.
 - Install `luac5.1` when starting from Lua source files.